creator-js/creator-web/docs/Core Concepts/templates.md

   ]
 };
 ```
-> Template path is relative to what is defined in the `root` variable.
+We substitute the answer to the `componentName` question from the `components` domain to the name of the file and also to the name of the component.

-After running the CLI and answering questions, if the component was named "Atom" for example,  there will be a file `./src/Atom.jsx` with the contents:
+After running the CLI and answering questions, if the component was named "Atom" for example,  there will be a file `./Atom.jsx` with the contents:

 ```jsx
 import React from 'react';